-Spent 8 years in Pennsylvania foster care system
+Marissa Dawson spent 8 years in Pennsylvania's foster care system.

 Marissa Dawson has been in foster care for eight years and is in her fourth foster care placement.
 It’s a loving home, a place that fills her with the confidence to be herself and follow her dreams.
 But her journey to the place where she is now, both emotionally and physically, has been a long one.

 She was removed from her first placement at the age of 12 at one in the morning when the family was determined to be unfit; at another she was attacked physically by a family member and had to be moved out.
 She clashed with her caseworkers and had trouble connecting with friends.
 But her life changed when she arrived with a loving family and had two life-changing experiences: She became a state finalist in the National American Miss pageant—“My confident side came out, and I’ve never doubted myself since,” she says.

 In her senior year of high school she received the Outstanding Achievement Award for having the highest Grade Point Average improvement, recognition that felt especially rewarding “with all the foster homes and stresses I dealt with I honestly thought I wouldn’t make it, but I did—and it made me realize I can do whatever I want to do; I am the only one stopping me.”